 \section{Related Work}

-Bengio et al. \cite{bengio_machine_2020} identified three ways to leverage machine learning for combinatorial optimization.
+Bengio et al.~\cite{bengio_machine_2020} identified three ways to leverage machine learning for combinatorial optimization.
 First, \textit{end-to-end} learning aims to solve the problem only with a trained ML model.
 This has been, for instance, considered for the traveling salesman problem \cite{bello_neural_2016,kool2018attention}.
-However, such an approach does not guarantee the validity nor the optimality of the solution returned.
+However, such an approach does not guarantee the validity nor optimality of the solution obtained.
 Second, \textit{learning to configure} is dedicated to providing insights to a solver before its execution.
 This can be, for instance, the decision to linearize the problem in the context of quadratic programs \cite{bonami2018learning} or to learn when a decomposition is appropriate \cite{kruber2017learning}.
 This approach is also referred to as parameter tuning~\cite{hoos2011automated}.
 We refer to the initial survey for extended information about these two families of approaches.
 Third, \textit{learning within a search procedure} uses machine learning within the solver.
 Our contribution belongs to this last category of methods.
-Although the idea of combining learning and searching for solving combinatorial optimization problems was already discussed in the nineties~\cite{potvin1996hybrid}, it has re-emerged only recently with the rise of deep learning.
+Although the idea of combining learning and searching for solving combinatorial optimization problems was already discussed in the nineties~\cite{potvin1996hybrid}, it has re-emerged recently with the rise of deep learning.
 Most combinatorial optimization solvers are based on \textit{branch-and-bound} and \textit{backtracking}.
 In this context, ML is often used with branching rules to follow. \textit{Imitation learning}~\cite{hussein2017imitation} has been for instance used to replicate the expensive \textit{strong branching} strategy for mixed-integer programming solvers \cite{gasse_exact_2019,khalil_learning_2016}.
-One limitation of imitation learning is that the performances are bounded by the relevance of the imitated strategy, which remains heuristic and perfectible~\cite{sun2020improving}.
-This opens the door for RL approaches that have the guarantee to find the best branching strategy~\cite{mazyavkina2021reinforcement} eventually.
-A branching strategy can be split into two challenging decisions, variable selection, and value selection.
-Both of them have been addressed by reinforcement learning approaches.
+One limitation of imitation learning is that the performances are bounded by the performance of the imitated strategy, which remains heuristic and perfectible~\cite{sun2020improving}.
+This opens the door for RL approaches that have the guarantee to find the best branching strategy eventually~\cite{mazyavkina2021reinforcement}.
+A branching strategy can be split into two challenging decisions, \textit{variable-selection} and \textit{value-selection}.
+Reinforcement learning approaches have been considered for both of them.